Does OpenClaw work with Gmail?

 Do I need a Google API key?

-No. The integration uses hosted OAuth — you approve access on Google's own consent screen and a scoped token is stored encrypted on the server side.
-Nothing to create in Google Cloud, nothing to paste into config files.
+No. The integration uses hosted OAuth.
+You approve access on Google's own consent screen and the token is stored encrypted on the server side.
+ClawLink requests full mailbox access so it can search, read, draft, send, forward, and manage labels.
+Nothing needs to be created in Google Cloud or pasted into a config file on your machine.

 Is it safe to give OpenClaw my email?